telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

 ### Add Shapes

-To add a rectangular shape to the diagram, call the `addShape()` method (`diagram.addShape();`), which renders a rectangle in the upper-left corner of the diagram surface.
-To have a different initial position, call the `addShape()` method with an additional Point parameter, as demonstrated in the example below.
+To add a rectangular shape to the diagram, call the `addShape()` method (`diagram.addShape();`) which renders a rectangle in the upper-left corner of the diagram surface.
+To have a different initial position, call the `addShape()` method with an additional Point parameter.

 ###### Example

     var Point = kendo.dataviz.diagram.Point;
     diagram.addShape(new Point(100,220));

-Additional properties can be specified via the `options` parameter.
+Additional properties can be specified through the `options` parameter.

-The example below demonstrates how to set the background color of the shape.
+The following example demonstrates how to set the background color of the shape.

 ###### Example

     diagram.addShape(new Point(100,220), { background: "red" });

-For detailed information on the Diagram options, refer to the [Kendo UI Diagram API reference on shapes](/api/javascript/dataviz/diagram/shape).
+For detailed information on the Diagram options, refer to the [Diagram API reference on shapes](/api/javascript/dataviz/diagram/shape).

 The `addShape()` method also accepts a `shape` instance, so you can also add a new shape, as shown below.